For more information about the DNP program please visit the DNP section of our website.

 The FNP concentration is typically a full-time program (involving five consecutive semesters—mini-term included).
 Student curriculum plans of study are individualized and carefully determined under the guidance of the concentration coordinator.
 A part-time program of study may also be available upon coordinator approval.

 The FNP concentration is part of the College of Nursing MSN graduate program and follows the standard admission process and cycle.
-Application deadline is in the spring (February 1) for the fall cohort.

 Applicants for the FNP concentration must meet the following admission requirements: